xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 ## 5. Citation

-The detailed introduction of our model and results is in [Online COVID-19 diagnosis with chest CT images: Lesion-attention deep neural networks](https://www.medrxiv.org/content/10.1101/2020.05.11.20097907v1).<br>
+The details of our model can be found in this preprint: [Online COVID-19 diagnosis with chest CT images: Lesion-attention deep neural networks](https://www.medrxiv.org/content/10.1101/2020.05.11.20097907v1).<br>

-Please cite our paper if you find the work useful:
+Please cite our paper if you find this work useful:
 ```
     @article {Liu2020.05.11.20097907,
       author = {Liu, Bin and Gao, Xiaoxue and He, Mengshuang and Lv, Fengmao and Yin, Guosheng},